Facilities at Alder Hey

 Self-catering on wards

 Each ward has an area near the patient bedrooms for parents to make hot and cold drinks and chat with other parents.

 Our Outpatient Department Garden, funded by the Steven Gerrard Foundation, is accessed from the Atrium and is great for young people to explore and get some fresh air before or after an appointment.
 There are also quiet areas to sit and watch a special TV screen.

 For inpatients, every ward has a covered, open-air play deck allowing access to fresh air and park views.

 The pharmacy is in the corner of the Atrium, near the East Prescot Road entrance.

 A free-to-use cash machine is available in the Atrium.
 If the machine is unavailable, there are machines at the Sainsbury’s supermarket across East Prescot Road.

-In the Atrium near the car park entrance, our cash office can help with queries about travel expenses and can provide loose change.
-It’s also the place to go if you know you’re going to be a frequent visitor – you can buy a discounted pass, ten consecutive days for £10.00 or 30 consecutive days for £30.00 plus a £5.00 cash deposit which is refunded once the pass has been returned.
+In the atrium near the car park entrance, our Cash Office can help with queries about travel expenses.
+It’s the place to go if you know you are a frequent visitor – you can buy a discounted pass, ten consecutive days for £10.00 or 30 consecutive days for £30.00 plus a £5.00 cash deposit which is refunded once the pass has been returned.

 Free wifi is available to our patients and visitors.

 The Hospital School at Alder Hey teaches inpatients of statutory school age and aims to provide a positive and enjoyable learning experience for all pupils within the National Curriculum framework.
 Children who are well enough may have lessons on their ward from hospital teachers.
 Teachers may also contact the schools of children who are in hospital for longer stays to find out what work they are missing.